flare-foundation/flare-tx-sdk/README.md

 let app = await controller.getActiveApp()
 ```

-The abstract wallet class that implements the interface [`Wallet`](./src/wallet/wallet.ts) is [`LedgerWalletClass`](./src/wallet/ledger/wallet.ts) and is a base class for the classes `FlareLedgerWallet` and `EthLedgerWallet`.
+The abstract wallet class that implements the interface [`Wallet`](./src/wallet/wallet.ts) is [`LedgerWalletClass`](./src/wallet/ledger/wallet.ts) and is a base class for the classes `FlrLedgerWallet` and `EthLedgerWallet`.
 Instances of both classes enable generating and signing of all types of C-chain and P-chain transactions.

 An instance of `FlareLedgerWallet` connects to the Flare app and implements the following functions:
 - `getPublicKey`